Income Tax Department

-The Income Tax Department (also referred to as IT Department or ITD) is a government agency undertaking direct tax collection of the government of India.
+The Income Tax Department (also referred to as IT Department; abbreviated as ITD) is a government agency undertaking direct tax collection of the government of the Republic of India.
 It functions under the Department of Revenue of the Ministry of Finance.
 The Income Tax Department is headed by the apex body Central Board of Direct Taxes (CBDT).
 The main responsibility of the Income Tax Department is to enforce various direct tax laws, most important among these being the Income-tax Act, 1961, to collect revenue for the government of India.
 It also enforces other economic laws such as the Benami Transactions (Prohibition) Act, 1988, and the Black Money Act, 2015.

 The Income Tax Act, 1961, has a wide scope and empowers ITD to levy tax on the income of individuals, firms, companies, local authorities, societies, or other artificial juridical persons.
 Thus, the Income Tax Department influences businesses, professionals, NGOs, income earning citizens, and local authorities, among others.
 The act empowers the Income Tax Department to tax international businesses and professionals and therefore ITD deals in all matters of double taxation avoidance agreements and various other aspects of international taxation such as transfer pricing.
 Combating tax evasion and tax avoidance practices is a key duty of ITD to ensure constitutionally guided political economy.
 One measure to combat aggressive tax avoidance is the general anti avoidance rule (GAAR).

 History

 Ancient times

 Taxation has been one of the key function of the sovereign state since ancient times.
 In Manusmriti, the Manu stated that the king has the sovereign power to levy and collect tax according to sastras.

 In Bodhayana Dharmasutras, it is mentioned that the king received 1/6th of income from his subjects, which was legally termed as tax.
 In lieu of this tax, the king had a duty to protect his subjects.

 According to Kautilya's Arthashastra – an ancient treatise on the study of economics, the art of governance and foreign policy – artha had a much wider significance than wealth.
 According to him, the power of the government depended upon the strength of its treasury.
 He stated: "From the treasury comes the power of the government, and the earth, whose ornament is the treasury, is acquired by means of the treasury and army."
-In Raghuvamsh, Kalidas, eulogizing King Dalip, said, "it was only for the good of his subjects that he collected taxes from them just as the sun draws moisture from the earth to give it back a thousand time."
+In Raghuvamsh, Kalidas, eulogising King Dalip, said, "it was only for the good of his subjects that he collected taxes from them just as the sun draws moisture from the earth to give it back a thousand time."